This report contains two testimonies from the same pushback that occurred on the 10th of April, involving 120 people on the move.

-As soon as they caught the whole group, the officers started to hit them with branches from the trees, they took their phones and asked them to take their bags off.
+As soon as they caught the whole group, the men in uniform started to hit them with branches from the trees, they took their phones and asked them to take their bags off.

 “They hit us everywhere, on our heads, backs, shoulders, arms.
 They didn’t care.
 They beat us as if we did a crime.
 You can’t imagine how much hatred was there.
 They even beat the women, they hit the 50 years old man who was with us.
 The women were screaming.
 It felt like this was a retaliation.”

-The respondent said that the officers didn’t speak any other language than English and Greek.
+The respondent said that the men in uniform didn’t speak any other language than English and Greek.
 “But an officer kept saying “arab dog” to us in non-fluent Arabic”.

 Then, the officer loaded the whole group in the Mercedes sprinter where there was no place to sit, and drove for about 10 minutes.
 “The driver was reckless, he took the turns at high speed on purpose.
 We hit both sides of the car”, recalled the respondent.
 The driver went alternately on paved and unpaved roads until the car reached a detention site.
 “There was no sign to show that it was an official police station or detention site”.
 The respondent recalled that the place was located “near the Turkish border and the river”.
 “There were houses and a parking lot near the building, and two big metal waste containers were used as doors in the entrance of the building”.
 Inside the building, there were two cells, one office, and a room used to search the women.
 “It looked like an abandoned house”, recounted the respondent.
 “The officers moved us inside so fast, that we couldn’t see too many details of the place.
 But there was a small forest near the building”.

-At this detention place, there were 4 officers, including one woman wearing a blue uniform with white rectangles shapes where it was written “police” in English, and three male officers wearing sage green uniforms.
+At this detention place, there were 4 people described as officers by the respondent, including one woman wearing a blue uniform with white rectangles shapes where it was written “police” in English, and three men wearing sage green uniforms.
 “The female had yellow [blonde] hair, blue eyes, and was in her forties 40”, remembered the respondent.